Bjerkeset/online-store/README.md

 **License**
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT License.

 **Contact**
-If you have any questions about Project Name, please feel free to contact me on github.
+If you have any questions about the project, please feel free to contact me on github.